 Avoid release to the environment.
 Do not allow to enter drains, sewers or watercourses.
 Spillages or uncontrolled discharges into watercourses must be alerted to the Environment Agency or other appropriate regulatory body.
 If necessary: Dike area to contain the spill and prevent releases to sewers, drains, or other waterways.

 Provided it is safe to do so, isolate the source of the leak.
 The vapour is heavier than air; beware of pits and confined spaces.
-Ensure that the equipment is adequately grounded.
-Allow small spillages to evaporate provided there is adequate ventilation.
+Ensure that the equipment is

 Spillages onto land: